PipedreamHQ/pipedream/docs/docs/api/rest/workflows/README.md

 :::tip You can create workflows from any Workflow Template

-You're not limited to creating new workflows from your own templates, you can create your own workflows using this endopint with any shared workflow link.
+You're not limited to creating new workflows from your own templates, you can create your own workflows using this endpoint with any workflow share link.

-This guide will also work for any shared workflow link, although we recommend copying the workflow to your account first so you can view the workflow's available configurable props.
+This guide will also work for any workflow share link, although we recommend copying the workflow to your account first so you can view the workflow's available configurable props.

 :::

 ### Step 2 - Create the workflow, and view the parameters

-You'll need to view the shared workflow's configuration so you can identify the props you'll need to configure for the triggers and steps within the workflow.
+You'll need to view the original workflow's configuration so you can identify the props you'll need to provide for the new version of the workflow.

 Use the **Get Workflow** endpoint to retrieve the details about the workflow you've created a template for.